-This is simply not the case, and in this post I will share with you my top 10 plant based superfoods on a budget; the very same that I put in my own shopping trolley every week, that are not only easily affordable, but are delicious, versatile and will keep you bouncing with health and vitality.
+In this post we will go over the Top 10 Plant Based Superfoods on a Budget.
+The very same that I put in my own shopping trolley every week.
+Along with the other nutritious plant based foods on this full grocery list that are delicious, versatile and will keep you bouncing with health and vitality.

 - Bolognese sauce